top1944/duckuments/docs/atoms_85_fall2017_projects/15_saviors/30-final-report-document-saviors.md

 * Obstacle color (within the orange, and yellow to detect different traffic cones and duckies)
 * Illumination

-For measuring the ***performance*** we used the following metrics:
+For measuring the ***performance*** we used the following metrics, evaluated under different light conditions and different velocities (static and in motion):

-* Percentage of correctly classified obstacles on our picture dataset
+* Percentage of correctly classified obstacles on our picture datasets
-* Same for changing light condiitions
+* Percentage of false positives
+* Percentage of missed obstacles

 An evaluation of our goals and the reached performance can be found in the [Performance Evaluation](#saviors-final-formal) section.

-Our ***approach*** is simply based on analysing the incoming pictures separately for obstacles in each picture and using this information only.
-In theory it would be also possible, but computational much more expensive to estimate the depth of each pixel through some visual odometry algorithm using a single camera only.
-But in this case we would need to consider multiple images to having a good depth estimate.
-However, the large amount of motion blur, a missing IMU (for estimating the absolute scale) and the additional computational costs clearly argue against such an approach.
+Our ***approach*** is simply based on analysing incoming pictures for obstacles and trying to track them to make the algorithm more robust against outliers.
+Since we only rely on the monocular camera, we do not have any depth information given.
+In theory it would be also possible, but computational much more expensive to estimate the depth of each pixel through some monocular visual odometry algorithm considering multiple consecutive images.
+However, the large amount of motion blur in our setup, a missing IMU (for estimating the absolute scale) and the additional computational costs clearly argue against such an approach.
-In our case we use the extrinsics calibrations to estimate the positions of the given obstacles.
-Logically spoken this is possible because we know our distance and angle to the street.
-Assuming the street to lie on a plane allows an position estimate.
+In our approach we use the extrinsic calibration to estimate the position of the given obstacles.
+The intuition behind that is that it is possible to assume that all pixels seen from the camera belong to the ground plane (except for obstacles which stand out of it) and that the Duckikebot's relative position to this ground plane stays constant, so you can assign a real world 3D coordinate to every pixel seen with the camera.
 For more details refer to the [section below](#saviors-functionality-computer-vision).

 The final output is supposed to look as [](#fig:part_1_image_final).